 - 1. Multiple Choice Questions: - (a) Insurance is a form of (i) Wager (ii) Investment (iii) Contract - (b) In India, Insurance activities are regulated by (i) SEBI (ii) Stock Exchange (iii) RBI (iv) IRDAI - (c) Mission of IRDAI is to (i) Protect the interests of the investors (ii) Protect the interest of the policyholders (iii) Protect the interest of Fixed Deposit holders - (d) IRDAI was established in the year (i) 1938 (ii) 19999 (iii) 2003 - 2.
-State whether the following are true or false: - (a) Life Insurance Companies can issue Motor Policies - (b) General Insurance Companies can issue Health Insurance products - (c) Foreign Insurance Companies can hold 100% of equity shares in Indian Insurance Companies - 3.
-Write Short notes on: - (a) Difference between Life Insurance and General Insurance Companies - (b) Essentials of a valid insurance contract - (c) Role of IRDAI in regulating Insurance Companies'

-For Further Reading

-IRDAI functions, Regulations/circulars etc., on www.irdaiindia.gov.in
+State whether the following are true or false: - (a) Life Insurance Companies can issue Motor Policies

+(b) General Insurance Companies can issue Health Insurance products (c) Foreign Insurance Companies can hold 100% of equity shares in Indian Insurance Companies 3.
+Writ e Short notes on: (a) Difference between Life Insurance and General Insurance Companies (b) Essentials of a valid insurance contract (b) Role of IRDAI in regulating Insurance Companies' (c)Regulatory bodies of Insurance Sector (d)Different Products offed by Life Insurance Companies and which is most popular among them.
+For Further Reading IRD Al functions, Regulations/circulars etc., on www.irdaiindia.gov.in